wlswotmd/gef/FAQ.md

 However, I have not confirmed that all commands work correctly.

 ## What kernel versions does GEF support?
-3.x ~ 6.5.x are supported.
+I have confirmed that most commands work on versions 3.x ~ 6.5.x.
+However, I have not verified every kernel version.
+Also, the structure may differ depending on the build config and the compiler that built the kernel.
-However, I have not verified every kernel version, so there may be environments where GEF does not work.
+So there may be environments where GEF does not work.
 If you have any trouble, please report it on the issue page.

 ## GDB will not load GEF.